 Frequently companies will ask for referees who can comment on your academic progress as well as your general conduct.
 You should ask your Personal Development Adviser (PDA) or Project Supervisor (for Y4/Y5, where applicable) in the first instance.
+Note: it is department practice to provide the reference directly to the employer and not to the student.

 Under the General Data Protection Regulation (GDPR), staff are not permitted to provide references without student consent.
-Reference requests will therefore be declined where students have not contacted and agreed this with the member of staff prior to the request being received.
+Reference requests will therefore be declined where students have not contacted and agreed this with the relevant member of staff prior to the request being received.